-Figure 4.18 is the mean Tb difference (black dots) and standard deviation (gray line segments) between GOES-13 and GOES-15 for the four IR bands at half-hour time bins from 24 to 26 June 2010.
-Since band-2 (3.9 µm) can also receive reflected solar radiation, a large variation of daytime Tb difference statistics are expected as the two satellites always view the collocated pixels from different directions and the surface is usually characterized with directional reflectance.
-The small variation of Tb difference around the midnight time indicates there is still some Midnight Blackbody Calibration Correction (MBCC) calibration residual, although the correction in general performs well in this band for both satellites.
+Figure 4.18 shows the mean Tb difference (black dots) and standard deviation (gray line segments) between GOES-13 and GOES-15 for the four IR bands at half-hour time bins from 24 to 26 June 2010.
+Since band 2 (3.9 µm) can also receive reflected solar radiation, a large variation in daytime Tb difference statistics are expected as the two satellites always view the collocated pixels from different directions and the surface is usually characterized with directional reflectance.
+The small variation in Tb difference around midnight indicates there is still some Midnight Blackbody Calibration Correction (MBCC) calibration residual, although the correction in general performs well in this band for both satellites.
 The mean Tb difference between GOES-15 and GOES-13 is -0.30 (±0.19) K (Table 4.10).

-The Tb difference and statistics are very consistent for band-3 (6.5 µm) as the atmospheric water vapor that the detectors of this band detect is relatively homogenous.
-The mean Tb difference between these two satellites is -0.05 (±0.06) K over the three day studies.
-Considering that GOES-15 has ~2 K Tb difference to AIRS/IASI and GOES-13 has <0.2 K Tb difference to these two hyperspectral radiometers, the large discrepancy of the GEO-LEO and GEO-GEO inter-calibration results is because the radiometric calibration of the absorptive bands is sensitive to the SRF distribution and SRF calibration uncertainty.
-Further work is needed to take account of the difference in the SRF.
+The Tb difference and statistics are very consistent for band 3 (6.5 µm) as the atmospheric water vapor detected by this band is relatively homogenous.
+The mean Tb difference between these two satellites is -0.05 (±0.06) K over the three day study.
+Considering that GOES-15 has ~2 K Tb difference compared to AIRS/IASI and GOES-13 has a <0.2 K Tb difference compared to these two hyperspectral radiometers, the large discrepancy of the GEO-LEO and GEO-GEO inter-calibration results is a result of the sensitivity of the radiometric calibration of the absorptive bands to the SRF distribution and SRF calibration uncertainty.
+Further work is needed to account for the difference in the SRF.

-The mean Tb difference of band-4 (10.7 µm) between GOES-15 and GOES-13 is 0.08 (±0.15) K. The small, consistent daytime Tb difference, together with the small Tb bias to AIRS/IASI of these two instruments, indicates that band-4 of both GOES-15 and GOES-13 is well-calibrated.
-The large Tb variation around midnight time are associated with the MBCC calibration residuals at these bands.
+The mean Tb difference in band 4 (10.7 µm) between GOES-15 and GOES-13 is 0.08 (±0.15) K. The small, consistent daytime Tb difference, together with the small Tb bias to AIRS/IASI of these two instruments, indicates that band 4 on both GOES-15 and GOES-13 is well-calibrated.
+The large Tb variation around midnight is associated with the MBCC calibration residuals at these bands.

-A large Tb difference can be observed for band-6 (13.3 µm).
+A large Tb difference can be observed for band 6 (13.3 µm).
 The mean Tb difference is 2.94 (±0.27) K. This large bias in band 6 was one of the reasons that the SRF was shifted.
-The discrepancy between the GEO-GEO and GEO-LEO inter-calibration is mainly due to the different SRFs at GOES-15 and GOES-13.
+The discrepancy between the GEO-GEO and GEO-LEO inter-calibration is mainly due to the different SRFs for GOES-15 and GOES-13.
 More research is needed to understand the Tb variation between 1000-1800 UTC as this variation is unlikely related to the MBCC calibration residuals.
-Note that this analysis was done with the SRF available during NOAA science test.
+Note that this analysis was done with the SRF available during the NOAA science test.